 St. Andrews has eight computer labs available to students in different buildings around campus.
 Lab hours are posted in each lab.
-DeTamble Library, Vardell, the lab in Morgan Jones, Avinger Auditorium and Piper's Café are equipped with Wi-Fi.
+DeTamble Library, Vardell, Morgan-Jones lab, Avinger Auditorium and Piper's Café are equipped with Wi-Fi.
 All residence hall rooms have Wi-Fi and high-speed network connections to allow students to connect their personal computers to the Internet.
 The Computer Network is owned solely by St. Andrews.